anthonyalvarez/mws-restaurant-stage-3a/README.md

 **[Back to top](#table-of-contents)**

+## Screenshots

 For screenshots of some of the applciation features, refer the section below.

-## Lighthouse Audit Score

-### Audit was carried out in Chrome's incognito mode under localhost without HTTPS configuration.
+### Lighthouse Audit Score was carried out in Chrome's incognito mode under localhost without HTTPS configuration.
 ![Audit](https://github.com/anurag-majumdar/mws-restaurant-stage-3/raw/master/screenshots/lighthouse-audit.png)

-## Screenshots

 The screenshots give a brief overview of the application features.